 The 1st NAEF believes that facilitated dialogue, with local people at the heart of the situation, is essential for building successful cross-cultural understanding and engagement, particularly in a conflict or crisis context.
-People can learn a lot about the nuances of another culture from active participation in focussed two-way dialogues.
+People can learn a lot about the nuances of another culture from active participation in focused two-way dialogues.

 We developed our Learning Through Dialogue Initiative (LTDI) to prepare the minds of key personnel due to be deployed to conflict or crisis zones with tailored, fit-for-purpose facilitated dialogues - for proper operational situational awareness and pre-deployment relationship building.
 On-the-ground participants will also be better equipped in interacting with foreign assistance personnel.